- LL.M., University of Illinois, Champaign-Urbana, 1987

 Her research interests include family law, gender and the law, land use planning, and the intersection of family law and wealth transfer at death.

-Appointed as the Vice Chair Texas Lawyers' Assistance Program Committee, 2018
+Appointed as the Chair Texas Lawyers' Assistance Program Committee, 2019 to 2020

 Phi Delta Phi Outstanding Professor Award, 1988-89, (shared award); 1993-94.

 St. Mary’s University Alumni Association Distinguished Faculty Award, 2010-11.